Wang-Yan-Hao/man_page_editor/README.md

-# FreeBSD oneline man page editor
+# FreeBSD online man page editor

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.